-Rare Books and Special Collections are sharing with us these historical treasures in the Bookstall Company exhibition in Fisher Library, beginning on 30th July.
+Rare Books and Special Collections are sharing with us these historical treasures in the Bookstall Company exhibition in Fisher Library, beginning on 30th July 2018 to 30 June 2019.

 This was a retail publishing success story.
 Between 1904 and 1946 the NSW Bookstall Company released 234 books.
 The company sold books through its newsagencies, included smaller press items in its distribution network for a fee, and survived the Great Depression.